The Ultimate Guide to Construction Reporting

 3. Construction Cost Tracker

-Construction cost tracking requires managing committments and expenses using a Capital Project Cost Tracker in excel or cost tracking software for construction.
+Construction cost tracking requires managing commitments and expenses using a Capital Project Cost Tracker in Excel or cost tracking software for construction.
 Regularly update forecasts to reflect any changes.

 Why It Helps: Real-time cost tracking allows for quick, accurate financial reports, showing whether you're staying within budget.